Richie Stanaway

-Richie Stanaway (born 24 November 1991) is a racing car driver from New Zealand.
-He previously competed full-time in the Supercars Championship, driving the No. 62 Chevrolet Camaro ZL1 for PremiAir Racing.
+Richard Stanaway (born 24 November 1991) is a racing car driver from New Zealand.
+He currently competes in the Ryco Enduro Cup, co-driving with James Golding in the No. 7 Ford Mustang for Blanchard Racing Team.

 Career

 New Zealand

 Born in Tauranga, Stanaway was originally from a motocross background, before making the switch to speedway at the age of twelve.
 Following that came a brief foray into kart racing prior to making his formula car debut in 2007 after being selected for the New Zealand SpeedSport Scholarship.
 He competed in the 2007/08 Formula First championship finishing third overall as the highest placed rookie.

 Stanaway then made the jump to the New Zealand Formula Ford Championship with Hamilton-based, debutant team TSR Racing alongside team-mate Martin Short.
 Prior to National championship he raced in the winter series to prepare, winning numerous races in the process with the newly imported Mygale chassis.
 Stanaway won the 2008/09 New Zealand Formula Ford Championship with fourteen race wins, becoming only the second driver in history to win the title as a rookie.

-He then competed in the 2009 Australian Formula Ford Championship with Adelaide-based, Team BRM, making their debut in the Formula Ford championship after a long history of Formula 3 experience.
+Stanaway then competed in the 2009 Australian Formula Ford Championship with Adelaide-based, Team BRM, making their debut in the Formula Ford championship after a long history of Formula 3 experience.
 During his Australian Formula Ford campaign in April 2009, Stanaway made his debut in New Zealand's Toyota Racing Series during a one-off appearance on the Hamilton 400 street circuit, scoring both pole positions and winning both races on debut.
 He then had to pull out halfway through the Australian Formula Ford Championship to take up testing and racing opportunities in the ADAC Formula Masters Championship in Germany.
 Despite missing six of the races, Richie finished sixth place in the 2009 Australian Formula Ford Championship taking one race win and six podium finishes.